axaysd/clinical-document-intelligence-agent-2/README.md

 ## 📝 License

-MIT License - See LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**MIT License Summary:**
+- ✅ Commercial use allowed
+- ✅ Modification allowed
+- ✅ Distribution allowed
+- ✅ Private use allowed
+- ⚠️ Liability and warranty disclaimer

 ---